 Weight & Compression

-Excelling in this category, it's our Top Pick for Lightweight adventures simply because of its ridiculously low weight and ability to compress into a tiny little package.
+It excels in this category simply because of its ridiculously low weight and ability to compress into a tiny little package.
 We wore this strapped to the outside of our running pack, stuffed it into our fastpack, and wore it wrapped around our waist.
 Weighing only 8.07 ounces, it is the lightest and most compressible jacket in this review.

 The PlumaFill insulation is quite lofty and compressible while the face fabric isn't bulky but ultra lightweight.
 When fully compressed, it stuffs down to roughly the size of a medium-sized pencil bag.

-The Micro Puff stuffs into its left pocket, zips up, and has a durable carabiner-loop, which makes it perfect to clip to a harness or backpack.
-If you don't want to clip it on, it fits nicely into a small rocket-pack or even running back, making it our top pick for lightweight missions.
+It stuffs into its left pocket, zips up, and has a durable carabiner-loop, which makes it perfect to clip to a harness or backpack.
+If you don't want to clip it on, it fits nicely into a small rocket-pack or even running back, nice for lightweight missions.
 Take it with you while long-distance running, day hiking, backpacking, or multi-pitch climbing.

 Featuring a 0.7 ounce 10-D100% nylon Pertex Quantum face fabric and 65-grams of insulation, this jacket provides sufficient weather resistance for an insulated jacket but does not perform above and beyond other competitors.